matthew-parlette/grav-formula/README.rst

 .. contents::
     :local:

-``template``
+``grav``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the grav package, and starts the associated grav service.